Lawxsz/bypass-virus-total/README.md

 ## Note
 - ⭐️ Give me a Star!!
 Kerpy is constantly updating, support us!
 - The analysis was done with my grabber (+8 features), this without having obfuscated the source code (either with pyarmor etc), I recommend using Kerpy + obfuscate your code for best results.
+- List of HWID/MAC/IP/GPU are from 6nz (thanks you) if anyone wants to provide more data like this, send me a message!
 ## Contact Me 💻

 Telegram: @Lawxsz